-The extra 15 extra minutes will be activated on receipt of the required document (copy of your passport or ID card).
+activated on receipt of the required document (copy of your passport or ID card).
 If you don't want Velib card, just Activate your long-term subscription on your Navigo pass on line and get cycling right now!

+The extra 15 extra minutes will be

 Being afraid of getting lost in Paris maze?
 Special maps are everywhere for you!
-You can find them not only For more information:
+You can find them not only

+on the but also in every verb parking

+For more information: